csabapalfi/awesome-pagespeed-metrics/README.md

 #### Time to Interactive (TTI)

 Time to interactive is **the time it takes for the page to become fully interactive.** Not to confuse with First Interactive or First CPU Idle.
+(TODO better definition, this is the most often misunderstood metric - e.g. how 'interactive' is defined)

 * Lab: Lighthouse, WPT (it's called Consistently interactive in WPT, also only in Chrome even in WPT and not shown on the UI at all)
 * Field: Chrome 58+ with polyfill